01 of 07

 Examining the Dog's Nail

-A dog's nail consists of a hard outer shell and a soft cuticle in the center consisting of nerve and blood vessel.
+A dog's nail consists of a hard outer shell and a soft cuticle in the center consisting of nerve and blood vessels.
 The cuticle is typically referred to as the "quick" of the nail.
 If the quick is cut, the nail will bleed and the dog will feel pain.

 On light-colored nails, it is easy to see the quick.
 Many dogs have black or darker-colored nails, making it impossible to see the quick.
 The nail anatomy is still the same.
 The best place to make the cut is 2 to 3 millimeters from the nail quick.Continue to 5 of 7 below.